Monvis/react-learning/README.md

-# Todo React - Project Documentation
+# Todo React

 ## Overview

-This project is a small Todo application built with React and Vite.
+Todo application built with React and Vite.
-It supports creating tasks, searching tasks, marking tasks as completed, deleting individual tasks, and deleting all tasks.
+Supports creating tasks, searching, toggling completion, deleting one task, and deleting all tasks.
-Task data is persisted in `localStorage`.
+Data is stored on a local JSON server (`json-server`) via HTTP API.

 ## Tech Stack